Bulkcorp International Limited Commissions Solar Power Plant - www.lokmattimes.com

 Bulkcorp International Limited Commissions Solar Power Plant

-PNN Ahmedabad (Gujarat) [India], August 29: Bulkcorp International Limited (NSE - BULKCORP), one of the leading manufacturers of food-grade ...
+Ahmedabad (Gujarat) [India], August 29: Bulkcorp International Limited (NSE – BULKCORP), one of the leading manufacturers of food-grade FIBCs ...

 The ground-mounted solar plant, with an installed capacity of 464 KW, has been set up at New Survey No. 361, Moje Jasanvada, Taluka Bhabhar, District Banaskantha.
 Designed for captive consumption, the plant will generate clean and renewable energy for the company's operations, including its newly commissioned manufacturing unit.
 With an estimated operational life of 25 years, the project will significantly reduce reliance on conventional power sources such as coal, thermal, and hydro energy.